newedit/newedit/README.md

     Lines.Text := Highlighter.Info.General.Sample;
   end;
 ```
-Note!
-LoadFromStream does not support multi-highlighters (for example HTML with Scripts.json).
+<b>Note!</b> LoadFromStream does not support multi-highlighters (for example HTML with Scripts.json).
 Override TBCBaseEditor.CreateFileStream function, if you want to load multi-highlighters from a stream.

 <h3>Demo</h3>